ljeanner/azure-ipaas-workshop/docs/workshop.md

 </div>

-Event Grid is an event broker that you can use to integrate applications while subscribing to event sources.
-These events are delivered through Event Grid to subscribers such as applications, Azure services, or any accessible endpoint.
-Azure services, First and Third-party SaaS services as well as custom applications can be the source of these events.
+For the purpose of the lab, we'll start by using Event Grid to integrate applications while subscribing to event sources.
+Azure Services, First and Third-Party SaaS services or custom apps can be the source (publishers) of events that are delivered to subscribers such as applications, Azure services, or any accessible HTTP endpoint to be consumed and acted upon.

+### Check Logic App permissions

-### Check Logic App permission to access Event Grid
+#### Check Logic App permission to access Event Grid

-Event Grid enables event-driven automation by reacting to changes in Azure resources, such as triggering workflows or functions when a blob is uploaded to Azure Blob Storage.
+Event Grid enables event-driven scenarios by reacting to events/changes (like uploading a blob to Azure Storage Account for example) in Azure resources, and gives a trigger option for workflows or functions.
-This simplifies integration and real-time processing across services without constant polling.
+This simplifies integration and real-time processing across services without the need for constant polling.

-You will use it to trigger the Logic App workflow `wf_orders_from_sa_to_sb` when a blob is uploaded in the `inputfiles` container of the Storage Account.
+In the lab, you will use it to trigger the `wf_orders_from_sa_to_sb` Logic App workflow when a blob will be uploaded in the `inputfiles` container of the Storage Account.

 The Logic App needs to access the Event Grid service through the Storage Account as it will create an Event Grid System Topic when the Event Grid trigger connector is created.
-Since we want to use Managed Identities to secure the connection between our Azure Resources, let's check how it is configured in the Storage Account.
+Since we want to use Managed Identities to secure the connection between our Azure Resources, let's check the identity has the proper configuration in the Storage Account.

 <div class="task" data-title="Tasks">

->- Check that correct RBAC configuration is applied in the Storage Account `stdatalabnoipa[randomid]`.
+> - Check that the logic app has the `Event Grid Contributor` role for the Event Grid System Topic on the Storage Account `stdatalabnoipa[randomid]`.

 </div>